 When it comes to mid-range and luxury mattresses, the good news is that there are several non-toxic mattresses that can compete with conventional ones when it comes to price.

-For example, the Organic Kiwi Mattress from My Green Mattress (featured below) costs $1,199 for a queen (before discounts).
-By comparison, the Casper Original comes in at $1,295 and the Purple Original is $1,299.
-So if you’re shopping at the mid-range to luxury level, you can actually get a fully organic mattress for cheaper than a conventional one!
-(So, why wouldn’t you?)
+For example, the Organic Kiwi Mattress from My Green Mattress (featured below) costs $1,249 for a queen (before discounts).
+By comparison, the Casper Original comes in at $1,295 and the Purple Original is $1,499.

 How to Choose the Best Mattress for You

 There are a lot of things that go into mattress shopping, and budget is just one of them.
-You’ll also want to consider things like sleeping position, firmness level, and whether you prefer a foam, spring, or hybrid mattress.
+You’ll also want to consider things like:

-We have a comprehensive mattress buying guide here, which goes through all of these different things.
+Our comprehensive buying guide for non-toxic mattresses goes through all of these different things.
 I encourage you to check it out at some point during your mattress shopping process.

 When it comes specifically to finding a non-toxic mattress that’s within your budget, here are 5 tips that might help make things more affordable: